 Insure that competitive and equitable bidding opportunities are followed to afford minority business enterprises participation.
 Strive to obtain contract and subcontract awards to minority business enterprises;

-Identify and communicate to the minority business enterprises community procedures and contract requirements necessary for procurement of goods and services for construction projects and subcontracts;.Promulgate and enforce contractual requirements that the general contractor or all construction projects shall exercise all necessary and reasonable steps to insure that minority business enterprises participate in the work required in such construction contracts.
+Identify and communicate to the minority business enterprises community procedures and contract requirements necessary for procurement of goods and services for construction projects and subcontracts;

+Promulgate and enforce contractual requirements that the general contractor or all construction projects shall exercise all necessary and reasonable steps to insure that minority business enterprises participate in the work required in such construction contracts.

 In addition, the County will also adhere to and require the Contractor to follow 2 CFR 200.321 requirements which are as follows: